-- application of the procedures to complaints alleging harassment carried out by employees, other students, or third parties;
+- applies the grievance procedures to complaints filed by students or on their behalf alleging sexual misconduct carried out by employees, other students, or third parties;

-- adequate, reliable, and impartial investigations of complaints, including the opportunity to present witnesses and other evidence;
+- ensures an adequate, reliable, and impartial investigation of complaints, including the opportunity to present witnesses and other evidence;

-- designated and reasonably prompt timeframes for the resolution of the complaint process;
+- designates and follows a reasonably prompt time frame for major stages of the complaint process;

-- written notice to the parties of the outcome of the complaint and any appeals; and
+- notifies the parties of the outcome of the complaint; and

-- an assurance that the college or university will take steps to prevent recurrence of any harassment and to correct its discriminatory effects on the complainant and others, if appropriate.
+- provides assurance that the school will take steps to prevent recurrence of sexual misconduct and to remedy its discriminatory effects, as appropriate.